tuxidriver/inecontainer/README.rst

 The file header chunk will be inserted as the first chunk in an container.
 The chunk exists to:

 * Provide identifying magic numbers that can be used by the operating system to identify the file contents.
+Note that the API allows you to set an identifier string to facilitate the use of this container format for multiple file types.

 * Provide a container version code.

-The file header chunk format is listed in Table :num:`table-container-file-header-chunk-format`.
+The file header chunk format is listed below.

 .. _table-container-file-header-chunk-format:
 .. table:: File header chunk